Skip to main content

 Low accuracy (4 of 18 factors)

-Read these Occidental College essay examples to inspire your writing.
+Read these Occidental essay examples written by real accepted students to inspire your own writing!

-• Option A: Oxy’s central mission emphasizes the value of community amidst diversity.
+• Option B: Oxy’s central mission emphasizes the value of community amidst diversity.
 What do you value in a community and how do you see your perspectives and life experiences enhancing it?

 • Option C: Research is an integral part of an Oxy education.
 Completing a senior comprehensive is a requirement of every Oxy student and there are a myriad of opportunities for research throughout your four years.
 Imagine you were just awarded one of our research grants for a project of your choice.
 What are you researching and why?